Advanced Social Media & Strategy - Melbourne

 Content is the fuel to drive your social media strategy.
 We'll cover techniques to make your content sourcing, production and publishing efforts more efficient:

-Consistency of messaging using content & publishing calendars, and establishing brand-aligned content pillars (themes).
+Consistency of messaging using social media management software, content & publishing calendars, and establishing brand-aligned content pillars (themes).
 Recycling and repurposing content to maximise the value of what you've already published.
 Incorporating contemporary attention-grabbing devices such as GIF’s, memes and emojis.
 Freely sourcing eye-popping images and applying basic edits such as text and brand overlays.
-Producing much more video and mixing up the formats: time-lapse, hyper-lapse, slow-mo and stop-motion; and getting comfortable with your basic video kit and editing software, including newly accessible technology such as a gimbal stabiliser for smartphone video capture on-the-fly.
+Producing much more video and mixing up the formats: time-lapse, hyper-lapse, slow-mo and stop-motion; installing video captions; and getting comfortable with your basic video kit and editing software, including newly accessible technology such as a gimbal stabiliser for smartphone video capture on-the-fly.

 3. Achieving Audience Reach – Organic and Paid

-Achieving organic (unpaid) reach is not dead, but you need to be audience-focussed and creative to make it work.
+Achieving organic (unpaid) reach is not dead, but you need to be audience-focused and creative to make it work.
 We’ll examine an Australian case study where it is working.

 4. Measurement & Conversion Plan